6 Business Matchmaking Event Mistakes to Avoid

 Mar 24, 20214 min read

-Whether it’s for physical, virtual or hybrid conferences, planning a successful b2b matchmaking event is hard.
+Whether it’s for virtual, hybrid or in-person networking events, planning a successful b2b matchmaking event is hard.
 There are a lot of factors to consider, usually while only having limited resources.
 Trying to do all the work without help will result in mistakes that can cost the success of your event.
 Why risk it? b2match has facilitated thousands of events and has 13 years of event planning experience.
-Read on to avoid these mistakes and learn what your b2b matchmaking event needs to offer to ensure success.
+Read on to avoid these mistakes and learn what your networking events need to offer to ensure success.

 1. Scope of Business Matchmaking Event